 - At each activity where people gather

-Liability signs are available from the NC Agritourism Networking Association.
+Liability signs are available for purchase through the NC Agritourism Networking Association.

 N.C.
 Farm Act of 2017-2018